 High level requirements: Motivation and goal

 In big cities such as New York one is overwhelmed by the traffic and just happy to get safely and fast from A to B. Especially when it comes to hailing a cab there are other worries than calculating prices.
-Still there are big differences in fares which the consumer might want to take into account when deciding about if he is going to travel by a NYC Cab, Uber or just take the metro.
+Still, there are big differences in fares which the consumer might want to take into account when deciding about if he is going to travel by a NYC Cab, Uber or just may take the metro.

 The most prominent way to travel New York is in a typical yellow NYC Taxi.
-The fares of these taxis can easily calculated retrospectively (the composition of the price will be presented in the analytics part and can be looked up here wiki/New_York_City_Taxi_Cabs) but a prediction turns out to be difficult due to uncertainty of travelling time through NYC traffic and the actual distance.
-Some tourists might also not have in mind that there are plus for night and rushhour..
+The fares of these taxis can easily be calculated retrospectively (the composition of the price will be presented in the analytics part and can be looked up here wiki/New_York_City_Taxi_Cabs), but a prediction turns out to be difficult due to uncertainty of travelling time through NYC traffic and the actual distance.
+Some tourists might also not have in mind that there are extra fees charged for rides at night and during rush hours.

-To create some transparency, we are going to use the NYC taxi dataset and create an application for the consumer which will enable him to forsee the NYC Cab price.
-The application takes the time of the day, the pick-up and the drop-off coordinates and forecasts the prices of the NYC TLC (Taxi and Limousine Commission) company… so in etwa vielleicht.
+To create some transparency, we are going to use the NYC taxi dataset and create an application for the consumer, which will enable him to foresee the NYC Cab price for a future ride.
+The application takes the time of the day, the pick-up and the drop-off coordinates and forecasts the prices of the NYC TLC (Taxi and Limousine Commission) company.

 The publicly available dataset (www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) comprises data covering more than 1 billion taxi rides from 2009 to 2017.
 These huge amount of past data will enable us to create a predictive price model for future rides.

+High Level requirements:

+A dataset comprising travel data

 Implementation requirements: